 What threshold should I use for leafhopper management?

 An action threshold has not yet been studied in Washington.
-With pathogen vectors even a low number can cause new infections.
+With pathogen vectors, even a low number can cause new infections.
 However, it is a probabilities game.
 Lower numbers, lower probability.
 Additional research is needed in this area.

 Can leafhopper nymphs vector the disease?

 Nymphs can take up the pathogen as they feed.
-Because they are not as mobile as adults and are less likely to vector to new plants.
+Because they are not as mobile as adults they are less likely to vector to new plants.
 However, they will keep the pathogen in their system whereby they can vector the pathogen as they become adults.